Best ice cream makers 2025 – tried and tested by our expert team for effortless frozen treats at home

 Do you need an ice cream maker to make ice cream?

-No. Ice cream makers can help the process to be a lot more simple and efficient, but there are plenty of recipes that you can follow that won’t require a machine.
-You might need to whip cream yourself or with an electric mixer though.
+No. Ice cream makers can make the process a lot simpler and more efficient, but there are plenty of recipes that you can follow which won’t require a machine.
+You might need to whip cream by hand or with an electric mixer though.

 How do I clean an ice cream maker?